Beuc/renpy-ttk/README.md

 Up-to-date source references (file:line).

-Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, add a `# rttk:ignore` comment in the `translate` block before your translations.
+Support customized Ren'Py translations (WIP): for instance .po doesn't support splitting a translation to several Ren'Py dialogs, but if you did that in Ren'Py with a customized translation block, add a `# renpy-ttk:ignore` comment in the `translate` block before your translations.

+## Install and run

-## Running from Ren'Py (GUI)
+### From Ren'Py (GUI)

-Copy this directory along with your other Ren'Py games, so it shows up in the Ren'Py Launcher.
-Then run `renpy-ttk` like any game.
+Place this directory along with your other Ren'Py games, so it shows up in the Ren'Py Launcher.

+Generate your game's translations once using the Ren'Py launcher.

+Then run `renpy-ttk` like a game: you'll be able to select the project to translate, the language, and run the various conversions with a single click.

-## Running on the command line
+## Command line

-Add `renpy.sh` to your PATH:
+Add `renpy.sh` to your `PATH`:

 `PATH=~/.../renpy-7.2.2-sdk:$PATH ./tl2pot.py ~/.../mygame/`